Leesty/Guitar-Trainer-/README.md

 In **Workout History** you can see a **daily summary** of your practice sessions.
 It’s a quick and convenient way to review what you practiced each day.

+At the bottom, you can also see the **total amount of time** you’ve spent practicing overall.

 ---

 ### **3) Settings**